ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 My own short-comings bid me let
 The faults of others go.

+R54 THE SHAKER MANTFESTO.

+Now let us all, when we begin,
+To slander friend or foe,
+Think of the harm one word may do,
+To those we little know.
+Remember curses chicken-like,
+Sometimes to roost, come home
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archivelab.org/iiif/sim_manifesto_1878-10_8_10&#0036;16/pct:47.559853,53.829916,32.550645,36.761158/,600/0/default.jpg"/>
 </td>